VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 ##### 2. Enable the automatic computation of recommendations
 Check the "Automatic Updates Enabled" box in the plugin config.

-## Manual Computation of Recommendations
+## Invoke Computation of Recommendations using Command

 Alternatively, we provide you two possibilities to manually computate product recommendations.
 First, you can update all recommendations regardless if they already exist or not.
 Second, only categories with missing recommendations will be updated.